Jmwofford/babyDiv_WDI-curriculum/instructor_notes/react/react-intro-to-jsx.md

 > Take note that this is specific for CLIENT side JavaScript.
 You cannot use this syntax in Node just yet.

 #### We Do: Profile Page
 Now that we've seen an example of some valid JSX, let's create a few components to build out our Portfolio.
 The first thing we should do is focus on keeping our file directory clean.
 Before we create any new files, lets create a `components` directory inside of `src`.
 This will hold all of the components we will be building during the codealong.
-Within the components directory, let's create a file called `Profile.jsx`.
+Within the components directory, let's create a file called `Profile.js`.
 Your directory should look something like this.

 ```
 |...
 |- public/
 |- src/
   |- components/
-    |- Profile.jsx
+    |- Profile.js
   |- App.css
   |- App.js
   |...